denisenepraunig/nes-development/README.md

 ## Sprite Editor
 I am using a Mac and did not setup wine yet.
 The recommended editor seems to be [YY-CHR](https://www.smwcentral.net/?p=section&a=details&id=22338).

-I am currently doing my first steps with this [online NES Sprite Editor](https://erikonarheim.com/NES-Sprite-Editor/) written in JavaScript which is also open source.
+I am currently doing my first steps with this [online NES Sprite Editor](https://erikonarheim.com/NES-Sprite-Editor/) written in JavaScript which is also open source and he [blogged about it](https://erikonarheim.com/posts/nes-sprite-editor).
 You can upload CHR files or create your own files.